amr3k/storekit/README.md

 > A headless-first shopify alternative built with Javascript
 > [More info](https://github.com/medusajs/medusa)

+- Tried to use it but it had lots of issues!

 ## TailwindCSS v3.0

 > I used v2 in previous projects